jubako/jubako/spec/container.rst

 ============= ======== ====== ===========
 Field Name    Type     Offset Description
 ============= ======== ====== ===========
-magic         u32      0      The magic number to detect the type of the file version       u8       4      The version of the container packCount     u16      5      The number of pack contained in the container.
+packsPos      Offset   0      A offset to a array of PackLocator packCount     u16      8      The number of pack contained in the container.
-_padding      u8       7
-size          Size     8     The size of the file (include header and tail)
+_reserved     [u8;54]  10     MUST be 0.
 ============= ======== ====== ===========

-The size of of this header, is 16 bytes.
+The size of of this header, is 64 bytes

+This mainly reuse the same structure than Pack header.
+Readers may want to always parse the first 64 bytes of a pack as a PackHeader to gather basic information on it (as knowing its kind and size).

 PackLocator
 ===========